brettpilch/nflstats/README.md

 # NFL Stats Query

 Query the NFL.com database to get weekly team-level stats for a given team(s) in a given season and week(s).
-Call this script from the command-line with a year argument to get all the weekly stats for every team in that year.
-Supply optional week and team arguments to only show certain weeks or teams.
-The result is a display of standard passing and rushing stats along with the opponent's stats and the score for each game.
-Advanced usage allows you to display cumulative stats and rate stats instead of single-game totals.

 -----------------------------------------------------------------------------